farirpgs/fari-games/_games/charge-rpg.md

 ## Limits of flashbacks

 A flashback isn’t time travel.
 It can’t “undo” something that just occurred in the present moment.
-If the GM described something in the scene, it is now established in the fiction........TBD
+If the GM described something in the scene, it is now established in the fiction.

+While you can't undo what has already happened, you can twist and adapt things that were left unsaid.

+For instance, if a Maître D' is making a scene to stop you from entering at a very high end restaurant, that's perhaps you `Swayed` them into doing this the night before in exchange for money to make a diversion for the rest of the group.

 # Momentum | Mechanics